sentrychris/psmonitor/README.md

 - `--address`: Sets the address the server will listen on (default: localhost).

-- `--export-credentials`: Exports the credentials used to authenticate to the user's home directory at .psmonitor/credentials.json
+- `--export-credentials`: Exports the credentials used to authenticate to the user's home directory at .psmonitor/credentials.json (default: false)
     > Note: please keep your credentials secure.

 ### HTTP